bbauska/JS-InterviewQuestions-JS/README.md

 <h3>168: How would you input a file?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Using FileUpload Object we can input a file.
-The type should be specified as “file” in the <input> tag.
+<p>Using FileUpload Object we can input a file.
+The type should be specified
+as “file” in the <input> tag.
 It creates the fileupload object that opens the file dialog box on clicking the button.</p>
 <h4>Example:</h4>